 FCRM met all water quality standards for the reporting period.
 Section 23 of the Act requires FCRM to make available for inspection by the public the results of the water quality monitoring program.
 Customer and members of the public may access drinking water quality data by contacting FCRM on (03) 5758-1200 during business hours or by email to fcrm@fallscreek.com.au

 5 Aesthetic Characteristics - r.
 16(k)

 Drinking water parameters monitored to manage aesthetic quality of the water supply are presented in the following table.
-With the exception of iron, all parameters tested met the ADWG aesthetic guideline values for the reporting period.
+All parameters tested met the ADWG aesthetic guideline values for the reporting period.